robinrob/rsmithio/_posts/2015-06-04-jekyll-gulp-haml-sass-browsersync.md

 Whilst using Github's Jekyll framework to build a static website, I noticed a lack of built-in (HAML)[http://haml.info/] support.

 I am a big fan of using HAML to produce HTML.
 Whilst I think we should be careful about adding yet more tools into the build chain, for personal projects at least it can be fun to play around with them with.
-HAML is used within the Ruby on Rails community, as it is supported by Ruby on Rails along with ERB as alternate HTML templating languages.
+HAML is used within the Ruby on Rails community, as it is supported by Ruby on Rails along with ERB as alternate HTML template engines.
 I even write my (CV)[{{ site.url }}/cv/] in HAML.

 Apart from this lack of built-in support for HAML, I really enjoy using Jekyll, so I persisted with integrating a HAML build step into my Jekyll build.